+• Student Handbook

-- Student Handbook Online - O Distribute this handbook prior to the competition to help students prepare.
-This handbook also contains pertinent information for whichever student advances to the online competition. - School Winner Entry Form (School Winner Only) - The link to this online registration form should be given to your school winner as soon as your school competition has concluded.
-It can be completed by the school winner and/or their teacher. - 2019 Sonnet Packet (School Winner Only) - This document should be given to your school winner as soon as your school competition has concluded.
-It is necessary in order for a student to participate in the online finals.
+Distribute this handbook (available for download online) prior to the competition to help students prepare.
+This handbook also contains pertinent information for whichever student advances to the branch competition.

+• School Winner Entry Form (School Winner Only)

+• The link to this online registration form should be given to your school winner as soon as your school competition has concluded.
+It can be completed by the school winner and/or their teacher.

+• Sonnet Packet (School Winner Only)

+• This document should be given to your school winner as soon as your school competition has concluded.
+It is necessary in order for a student to participate in the branch competition.

+• Photo Release Form (School Winner Only)

+This document should be given to your school winner as soon as your school competition has concluded.
+However, it is not necessary in order for a student to participate in the branch competition.